SimulationEverywhere-Models/Geography-Based-SEIRDS-Vaccinated-Travel-Restriction/README.md

    * `.\RunSimulation.ps1 ontario`
 4. If it completes you can view the results using the path displayed in the terminal

-On Windows use `Get-Help ./RunSimulation` and `./RunSimulation.sh -h` to get more details on flags and parameters
+On Windows use `Get-Help .\RunSimulation.ps1` and `./RunSimulation.sh -h` on Linux to get more details on flags and parameters

 Viewing Results in GIS Web Viewer V2
 ---